silverbulletmd/silverbullet/website/SilverBullet.md

 That’s right, **this very website is powered by SilverBullet itself**. 🤯

-On this site, everything is editable, just none of it syncs back (successfully) to the server.
+On this site, everything is editable just none of it syncs back (successfully) to the server.
 You are editing a local copy of this website, so changes do persist locally.
-It’s not a perfect rendition of the actual SilverBullet experience, but pretty close.
+It’s not a perfect rendition of the actual SilverBullet experience, but it's pretty close.

 Don’t just sit there, try it!